 Is it safe to drive in Panama?
 Can I take a "fly and drive" vacation?

-This would be best for outside Panama City.
-Panama City traffic is chaotic and tricky - we recommend just taking taxis.
-They are plentiful, safe and inexpensive.
-Or hire personal driver.
+We don't recommend driving in Panama City traffic.
+It's chaotic and confusing.
+Best to take a taxi or go with Uber.
+Taxiis are plentiful, safe and inexpensive.
 Make sure to take only official taxis which are yellow and have a number on them.
-FYI, Panama City has major traffic jams in the morning and evening rush hours.
+You can also hire personal driver.
+FYI Panama City has huge traffic jams in the morning and evening rush hours.

 See Car Rentals.